mobiledevpro/youtube-auth/README.md

 # youtube-auth
-Android Module for Youtube Sign-In with Channel selection (like Youtube Android App)
+Android Module for Youtube Sign-In with Channel selection.

 1. Clone or download module.
 2. Import module into project: